jedarno/Dsl_Drum_Machine/00README.txt

-This directory contains my submission for the cs3480 assignment

 Inside project is a file called esos.art.
 This contains the re write rules.
 Inside the sos folder are the same rules divided into different files.